About the Author

 Share

-One thought on “About the Author”
+2 thoughts on “About the Author”

 1. Hi I liked your thoughts on anxiety.
 I’m a guy so feels weird being minority for anxiety.
 I want to get off pills but first maybe I can master the thoughts that bring the anxiety.
 Maybe I’ll check out your fantasy book.